midlantica/LovelyBunchOfCoconuts/content/claims/rest_is_resistance.md

 ---
-title: "Rest is Resistance"
+title: 'Rest is Resistance'
-claim: "Rest is Resistance"
+claim: 'Rest is Resistance'
-translation: "Laziness as virtue."
+translation: 'Laziness as virtue.'
 ---

 ## "Rest is Resistance"